How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 Let's ground this in a real story.

-One of our Industrial clients was generating a ton of leads through online ads.
+One of our manufacturing clients was generating a ton of leads through online ads.
 They were running campaigns on Google, Meta, and LinkedIn.
 Each lead was getting tagged with key identifiers like GCLID (Google Click ID) and FBCLID (Facebook Click ID), and stored neatly in their CRM.

 So far, so good.

-But here’s the wrinkle: most of their sales didn’t happen online.
-They happened over the phone, often weeks, or momths, after the initial ad click.
+But here's the wrinkle: most of their sales didn't happen online.
+They happened over the phone, often weeks, or months, after the initial ad click.
 And to the ad platforms, it looked like nothing happened.
 Just another lead that ghosted.

 So what did the algorithms do?
-They dialed back spend on what were actually great campaigns.
-Because from their perspective, those campaigns didn’t close any business.
+They dialed back on what were actually great campaigns.
+Because from their perspective, those campaigns didn't close any business.

 That's where M2CO came in.